 The Local Habitat Map is divided into several key categories to help local authorities, landowners, conservation groups, and the public better understand the state of biodiversity in the area.
 It aims to support efforts to restore, connect, and protect vital ecosystems and wildlife habitats across the strategy area.
 These maps include:

 Map 1.
-Areas of existing importance for biodiversity.
-This map shows the areas that already hold significant importance for biodiversity, and include protected and designated sites and irreplaceable habitats.
+Areas of Particular Importance for Biodiversity (APIB).
+This map shows the areas whose importance for biodiversity has already been recognised and protected, it includes protected and designated sites and known areas of irreplaceable habitats.

-• Protected and Designated Sites: These include Sites of Special Scientific Interest (SSSI), National and Local Nature Reserves (LNR), and other designated sites, which are safeguarded due to their ecological and geological importance.
+- Protected and Designated Sites: These include Sites of Special Scientific Interest (SSSI), National Nature Reserves (NNR) and Local Nature Reserves (LNR), and other designated sites, which are safeguarded due to their ecological and geological importance.

 Map 2.
-Areas that could be of particular importance for biodiversity.
+Areas that Could Become of particular importance (ACB).
 This map shows the areas that have been identified for habitat creation, enhancement and protection.
 These are a direct result of ecological modelling and stakeholder engagement, and include;

 Map 3.
 Nature Networks in the Urban Landscape: This map shows the core urban habitats within the built environments.
 It also shows 'green wedges' or 'areas of separation' and 'connectivity zones'.
-These are areas chosen for habitat creation, protection and enhancements.
+Along with 'railways', 'canals' and 'flood zone 3', these are Areas that could become of particular importance, chosen for habitat creation, protection and enhancements.
 Together these areas create nature networks which consist of corridors and steppingstones.

 Map 4.
 Rivers, Waterbodies and Flood Zones.
-This map takes a closer look within the Flood Zone 3 boundary to identify suitable natural flood management measures such as reconnecting rivers to their floodplains.
-It also shows opportunities for enhancement, protection, creation and connection of vital riparian habitat's.
+This map takes a closer look within the Flood Zone 3 boundary (ACB) to identify suitable natural flood management measures such as reconnecting rivers to their floodplains.
+It shows areas for biodiversity and areas where recovery or enhancement of biodiversity could make a particular contribution to other environmental benefits.

 Some of the priority species require action in very specific locations such as the Adder (found in Heathland), some species require action across a larger landscape such as Willow Tit (which require the creation and management of Wet Woodland), and some species are wide spread and haven't been mapped, such as Hedgehog because measures for these species should be considered across the whole strategy area.

 Map 6 Priority Species (Vascular Plants and Lichen): This map shows where rare vascular plants and lichen have been recorded.
 In total there are 77 vascular plants and 6 lichen which are found at 3 or fewer sites across Leicestershire, Leicester and Rutland.
 These species require special protection and have bespoke measures shown in the map.
-To protect the exact location of these plants 2km squares have been sued to signal their general location.
+To protect the exact location of these species, 2km squares have been used to identify their general location.
 To find out more about these species please contact the LLR LNRS email address and the Leicestershire and Rutland Environmental Record Centre (LRERC).

 Who are the maps for?